 TRiPWIRE fuel shot is a concentrated source of carbs and electrolytes designed for easy carrying.
 It contains four different carb sources (maltodextrin, glucose, fructose, and sucrose) for maximum absorption with no stomach distress.

-The Calories Slider gives you control over how many carbs are in your fromula by allowing you to set the total amount of calories per serving (2 scoops) of your custom mix.
+The Calories Slider gives you control over how many carbs are in your formula by allowing you to set the total amount of calories per serving (2 scoops) of your custom mix.

-If your formula is protein-free, all calories will come from carbohydrate (4 calories per gram of carbohydrate).
+If your formula is protein-free, all calories will come from carbohydrates (4 calories per gram of carbohydrate).

 If your formula contains protein, the protein will contribute to your calorie content as well (4 calories per gram of protein).

 The Flavor Slider controls the flavor strength of your Custom Mix.
 This one of the sliders that controls what type of carbs are in your formula.
 Since our flavors are made with non-GMO cane sugar, the position of the Flavor Slider will affect the amount of sucrose (glucose + fructose) in your formula.

 When the Flavor Slider is set to the left or “Low” side of the scale, your formula will have light flavor and your carbohydrate sources will come from dextrose and maltodextrin primarily.

 When the Flavor Slider is set to the right or “High” side of the scale, your formula will have a strong flavor and your carbohydrate sources will come from maltodextrin, sucrose, as well as dextrose.

 The Carbs Slider is the other sliders that controls what type of carbs are in your formula.
 It allows you to manipulate the levels of simple and complex carbohydrate in your formula.

 When the slider is set towards the left or the “Speed” side of the scale, your formula will contain a higher proportion of quick absorbing glucose (dextrose).